priyanshuphenomenal007/ASUS-TUF-A15-Failure-Analysis/README.md

 The final analysis, all strategic decisions, and the complete, verified body of evidence are the sole work of the author.

+---
+## Access Note
+External video evidence (if provided) is hosted on Google Drive with "view-only" access.
+Links are provided solely for reproducibility and research context.
+Do not redistribute outside this repository without attribution.